ByronMayne/Weaver/README.md

+> This branch is currently a work in progress.
+The goal is to abstract the weaving process away from Unity and just create Unity hooks.
+This branch also has support for newer Unity versions however the contracts have changed.

 # Weaver
 A a code weaver built for use in [Unity Engine](https://unity3d.com/).
 Based very heavily off of [Fody](https://github.com/Fody/Fody).
 Implmented using [Mono.Cecil](http://www.mono-project.com/docs/tools+libraries/libraries/Mono.Cecil/).